 Asian Pulled Pork Sliders – Slow Cooker Recipe

-Delicious Asian Pulled Pork Sliders are so simple to make using your slow cooker or Crockpot.
+Asian Pulled Pork Sliders are incredibly easy to make in your slow cooker or Crockpot.
 The Asian Slaw on top gives it the perfect tang and crunch.

 These sliders are perfect for sleepovers, game day, or anytime you need to feed a crowd, and they’re super kid-friendly!

-We love pulled pork around here.
+We love pulled pork (and sliders!) around here.
 The kids really love it, and I like it because it makes a ton.
-One pork shoulder or tenderloin can feed an army which means I can cook once and eat multiple times with a minimum amount of work.
+One pork shoulder or tenderloin can feed an army, which means I can cook once and eat multiple times with a minimum amount of work.

-I enjoy making tweaking favorite recipes to make new amazing dishes, like with taking Classic Slow Cooker Pulled Pork Recipe and giving it a Korean-inspired makeover.
+I enjoy making and tweaking my favorite recipes to make new, amazing dishes, like taking the Classic Slow Cooker Pulled Pork Recipe and giving it a Korean-inspired makeover.

 What is the Best Cut of Meat for Pork Sliders?